kada49/ForgeTemplate/README.md

     * In IntelliJ IDEA open the project by copying your repository's URL, clicking `Get from VCS`, paste the URL and click `Clone`.

 When you opened the project replace the mod's name - `ForgeTemplate`, the mod id - `forgetemplate` and the mod version - `1.0` in the `gradle.properties` file and in the main mod class.

+### From the command line

+You need to have a Java 17 JDK installed, then just execute the commands `./gradlew` to update dependencies and `./gradlew build` to generate a `.jar` file in `build/libs`.